Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs: Proof of Propositions

 To construct a mixed-state $t$-design we will average a homogenous function $h_t$ of degree $t$ over the space $\Omega_N$ of mixed states with respect to the Hilbert-Schmidt measure $\mu_{\rm HS}$.
 Such an integral factorizes into the average over the space $U(N)$ of unitary matrices with respect to the Haar measure $d_H$ and the average over the simplex of eigenvalues $\Delta_N$ with respect to the HS measure $\dd{\Lambda}_{\rm HS}$,

 As the entries of a density matrix $U\Lambda U^\dag$ are linear in the entries of $U$, $U^\dag$, and $\Lambda$, the function $h_t$ is homogeneous of degree $t$ in the entries of $U$, $U^\dag$, and $\Lambda$.
-Hence the integral over the unitary group can be replaced by the sum over the unitary design,
+Hence the integral over the unitary group can be replaced by the sum over the unitary design, while the remaining integral over the simplex is equal to the average over the simplicial design

-while the remaining integral over the simplex is equal to the average over the simplicial design.
 Thus, the expression for the mean value of $h_t$ averaged over the entire set $\Omega_N$ implies that the set of $mn$ density matrices obtained by a Cartesian product of both designs, $\rho_{ij}=U_j \Lambda_i U_j^{\dagger}$, forms a mixed-state $t$ design.

 Note that the number $M=nm$ of elements of such a product design can be reduced.
 Let $\tilde \Delta_N$ denote the $1/N!$ part of the simplex $\Delta_N$ distinguished by a given order of the components of the probability vector, $\lambda_1 \ge \lambda_2 \ge \dots \ge \lambda_N$.
 Since unitary matrices contain permutations, which change the order of the components $\lambda_i$, integrating over the spectrum of $\rho$ it is possible to restrict the integration domain only to the set $\tilde \Delta_N$.
 Let $n'$ denotes the number of points of the simplicial design belonging to the asymmetric part $\tilde \Delta_N$.
 To obtain a mixed-state $t$-design $\Omega_N$ it is thus sufficient to consider the Cartesian product consisting of $n'm$ density matrices, $\rho_{ij}=U_j\Lambda_i U_j^{\dagger}$, $i=1,\dots, n'$ and $j=1, \dots, m$.
 If a vector $\lambda$ belongs to the boundary of the chamber $\tilde \Delta_N$, (see the example in Fig.~\ref{fig:d=3}), one needs to weigh this point inversely proportional to the number of chambers it belongs to.